-Jodie P. Morrison has served as our President and Chief Executive Officer and as a member of our board of directors since March 2013.
+Jodie P. Morrison has served as a member of our board of directors since March 2013.
+From March 2013 until May 2017, Ms. Morrison served as our President and Chief Executive Officer.
 From December 2006 until March 2013, Ms. Morrison held other senior positions with us, including Chief Operating Officer, Head of Clinical Affairs and Program Operations and Vice President of Clinical Affairs and Program Operations.
 Prior to joining our company, Ms. Morrison served as Director of Clinical Operations and Medical Affairs at Dyax Corporation, or Dyax.
-Prior to joining Dyax, Ms. Morrison held clinical management positions at both Curis, Inc. and at Diacrin, Inc. Ms. Morrison received a

-B.A. in neuroscience from Mount Holyoke College, her clinical research certification from the Boston University School of Medicine and her business training through the Greater Boston Executive Program at the MIT Sloan School of Management.
-We believe Ms. Morrison is qualified to serve on our board of directors due to her service as our President and Chief Executive Officer, her years of service as our Chief Operating Officer and her extensive knowledge of our company and industry.
+Prior to joining Dyax, Ms. Morrison held clinical management positions at both Curis, Inc. and at Diacrin, Inc. Ms. Morrison received a B.A. in neuroscience from Mount Holyoke College, her clinical research certification from the Boston University School of Medicine and her business training through the Greater Boston Executive Program at the MIT Sloan School of Management.
+Ms. Morrison currently sits on the board of directors for Keryx Biopharmaceuticals.
+We believe Ms. Morrison is qualified to serve on our board of directors due to her prior service as our President and Chief Executive Officer, her years of service as our Chief Operating Officer and her extensive knowledge of our Company and industry.

 Cheryl L. Cohen has served as a member of our board of directors since April 2015 and as a member of our compensation committee since September 2015.
 From September 2011 until July 2014, Ms. Cohen served as Chief Commercial Officer of Medivation, Inc. Ms. Cohen currently serves as president of CLC Consulting, a pharmaceutical and biotechnology consulting firm specializing in new product start-up and commercialization, where she also served as president from September 2008 until September 2011.
 From November 2007 to September 2008, she served as the vice president, strategic commercial group, of Health Care Systems, Inc., a Johnson & Johnson company, and from October 1998 to November 2007, she worked at Janssen Biotech, Inc. (formerly Centocor Biotech, Inc.), a Johnson & Johnson company, in a variety of senior sales roles including vice president, rheumatology franchise.
 Ms. Cohen began her career at Solvay Pharmaceuticals in a variety of sales positions.
 Ms. Cohen currently serves on the boards of directors of Protein Sciences Corp., a private company, and Vital Therapies, Inc., a publicly-traded company.
 Ms. Cohen received her B.A. from Saint Joseph College.
-We believe Ms. Cohen is qualified to serve on our board of directors due to her expertise in oncology and new drug commercialization.
+We believe Ms. Cohen is qualified to serve on our board of directors due to her expertise in drug development and commercialization.